olivierbretaud/daily-app/README.md

 ### Configuration

-There are 3 parts to this dockerized Vue app: Frontend (Vue), Backend (Node with Express), and Database (MongoDB).
+There are 3 parts to this dockerized Vue app: Frontend (Nuxt), Backend (Node with Express), and Database (MongoDB).

 The frontend is in the 'client' folder, backend in the 'server' folder, and the database is mounted to your current directory in the 'db' folder.

-NPM apps are a bit tricky to install in Docker, because the binaries have to be installed in the container.
-Though there are several solutions to this, I prefer the approach using the 'docker/entrypoint.sh' scripts that are in the 'client' and 'server' directories.

 Be sure to change the environment variables (DATABASE_URL, API_URL) in docker-compose.yml according to your setup.
 Default should work if running on localhost.